ellakoa/postcard-poem/content/posts/jumping-waves.md

 image: /img/children-again-6ba-studio.jpeg
 metaImage: /img/face.jpg
 alt: "111"
-poem: |
+poem: |-
   We were children again
   that day on the beach
   Jumping the waves and
   bathing our feet.

   We wrote names on the sand
-  and collected shells to decorate a ramshackle castle we built with a moat so when the swash came it would fill and away it would float
+  and collected shells to decorate a ramshackle castle we built with a moat so when the swash came it would fill and away it would float.

-  Sharing a packet of biscuits
-  washed down with warm pop
-  Laughing out loud at our silly jokes.
+  Laughing out loud at our silly jokes
-  Not caring who saw so many daft folk.
+  Not caring who saw us daft folks.
   Kids again that day on the beach
   Holding hands and baring our feet.
 alignPoemLeft: false